What do you love about K?

 “Trust your instincts.
 They’ll never steer you wrong.”
 My dad told me this when I was a teenager as a kind of permission to ignore all other advice.
 It has given me the freedom to make imaginative and irrational choices that made no sense to others, but led me to a pursuit of writing and living all over the world that is uniquely mine.
 Today, the ability to take in information from various sources, process it critically, and then tune it out and listen to your gut is even more crucial as communication technologies pull us into a world of hyper-destructive comparison that moves at an insane pace.
 Stepping off the spinning top and retreating into contemplation is the practice of writing creative nonfiction, and in many ways, it’s my life’s work.

 Originally from Dallas, Texas, Marin Heinritz first came to Kalamazoo College to study philosophy as an undergrad.
 She earned a Master's degree in journalism from Boston University with a focus on narrative journalism, and her Ph.D. in English Literature and Creative Non-Fiction Writing is from Western Michigan University.
 Her current writing project is a coming-of-age memoir about having survived cancer at 17.
-Marin has worked for The Pennsylvania Law Weekly, The Boston Review, Mother Jones Magazine, and Third Coast Magazine; and her writing has appeared in The Pennsylvania Law Weekly, The Muckraker, Comment, Visions, Mother Jones Magazine, The Kalamazoo Gazette, and The Collagist.
+Marin has worked for The Boston Review, Mother Jones Magazine, The Pennsylvania Law Weekly, and Third Coast Magazine; and her writing has appeared in The Pennsylvania Law Weekly, Mother Jones Magazine, The Kalamazoo Gazette, The Collagist, JuxtaProse, and HippoCampus, among other publications.

 ENGL 105 Introduction to Journalism